CSE512-15S/a3-otelford-gagnemaw/README.md

 The graphic shows the number of riders along the top 10 most used routes in the Bay Area binned by different units of time: (1) hour of the day, (2) day of the week, and (3) month of the year.
 The buttons allow the user to switch between these three views.
 The user can scroll over each line to see the start and end points of the route.
 Clicking on the line changes its color, which persists through transitions between the different views so that the user can explore the different trends for a given interesting route.

 We used the first six months of data from the [Bay Area Bike Share](http://www.bayareabikeshare.com/datachallenge).
+Our visualization uses the start and end points of all the bike trips during that time, as well as the start and end times of those trips.

 ## Running Instructions